Computer Science + Anthropology, BS

 for the degree of Bachelor of Science Major in Computer Science + Anthropology

-Anthropologists use computational tools and algorithms to analyze large amounts of data either gathered from a field site or by studying online social communities and social networks.
-Students majoring in CS + Anthropology will have knowledge of how people live and communicate as social beings, which can inform best designs and user interfaces for software.
+Anthropologists use computational tools and algorithms to analyze large amounts of data gathered from a field site or by studying online social communities and social networks.
+Students majoring in CS + Anthropology will know how people live and communicate as social beings, which can inform the best designs and user interfaces for software.

 Degree Requirements